Q: What are your safety protocols?

 Q: What does the cabin arrangements look like?

-A: We like to refer to all our cabins as gender fluid and are separated by their age groups.
-Our cabins are additionally organized by gender and how the campers identify, not their sex at birth.
-That being said, in all the cabins we may have cis, trasngender, and non-binary campers, chaperoned by our staff who stay in the cabins with them.
+A: Our cabins are open gender separated by their birthdays.
+That being said, in all the cabins we may have cis, trasngender, and non-binary campers, chaperoned by our trained staff.
 All cabins have separate showers and bathroom stalls for privacy.

 Q: Is there any discounts?